atolcd-contrib/Garuda/docker/README.md

 ### PostgreSQL Server
 `garuda-postgres-1` container exposes a **PostgreSQL server** that listens on port `5432`.

-One database is created :
+Two databases are created :
+* `garudadef` : used to define collects
 * `garuda` : target database which will receive tweets, etc.

 ```sh